 6.37 Type-breaking reinterpretation of data [AMV]

-This vulnerability as described in ISO/IEC TR 24772-1 subclause 6.37 is not applicable to Python because assignments are made to objects and the object always holds the type – not the variable.
+This vulnerability as described in ISO/IEC 24772-1 subclause 6.37 is not applicable to Python because assignments are made to objects and the object always holds the type – not the variable.
 Therefore, if multiple labels reference the same object, they all see the same type and there is no way to have more than one type for any given object.

 6.38 Deep vs. shallow copying [YAN]